ananyahacks/ecommerce-sales-analysis-excel/README.md

 E-commerce businesses generate large volumes of transactional data every day.

-Understanding:

 - Which product categories generate the highest revenue
 - Which customers contribute the most sales
 - How sales change across different time periods
 - Which products require inventory attention

-...helps businesses optimize marketing strategies, improve inventory planning, and maximize revenue.
+An appropriate understanding of this will help businesses optimize marketing strategies, improve inventory planning, and maximize revenue.
 ---

-## 🗂️ Dataset

-**Source:** Kaggle E-commerce Sales Dataset *(or specify the exact source if different)*

-**Type:** Transaction-level sales data

 ### Features